Potato Shaders 1.21, 1.21.4, 1.21.3 → 1.20

 Reply

-2. I’m on the Bedrock version of Windows 10, and when I try to open the file in Minecraft I get “error, unknown pack name”, what should I do? 🙁
+2. I have Windows 11 Bedrock, and when I try to open the file in Minecraft I get “error, unknown package name”, what can I do?

 Reply